valsorym/env/README.md

 # env

-The `env` it's simple lib for manage environment's variables, parse and convert it into Go-structures.
+Package `env` it's simple lib for manage [environment's variables](https://en.wikipedia.org/wiki/Environment_variable), parse and convert it into Go-structures.

-*P.s.
-Environment variables are a universal mechanism for conveying configuration information to Unix programs.
-They are part of the environment in which a process runs.*

-The env package allows to control environment's variables:
+The `env` package allows to control environment's variables:

-* set new variables;
-* delete variables;
+* set, read and delete variables;
-* get value by key;
-* load data from the env-file into environment;
+* load or update environment's variables from env-file;
-* store environment values into Go- structure.
+* to unmarshal environment variables into Go-structure;
+* to marshal Go-structure's fields into environment.

 ## Quick example

-Let's imagine the task.
-There is a web-project that is develop and tests on the local computer and runs on the production server.
-On the production server some settings (for example host and port) enforced seated in an environment but on the local computer data must be loaded from the file.
+Let’s imagine the task.
+There is a web-project that is develop and tests on the local computer and deploys on the production server.
+On the production server some settings (for example `host` and `port`) enforced seated in an environment but on the local computer data must be loaded from the file (because different team members have different launch options).

-The configuration file `config.env` with env-variables look likes:
+For example, the local-configuration file `.env` with variables look likes:

 ```
 HOST=0.0.0.0
 PORT=8080
 ALLOWED_HOSTS="localhost:127.0.0.1"

-# In configurations and in the environment there may be
+# In configurations file and/or in the environment there can be
-# a many of variables that willn't be parsed.
+# a many of variables that willn't be parsed, like this:
 SECRET_KEY="N0XRABLZ5ZZY6dCNgD7pLjTIlx8v4G5d"
 ```

-Make test project `main.go`.
+So, make test project like `main.go`.
 We need to load the missing configurations from the file into the environment.
 Convert data from the environment into Go-structure.
-Use this data to start the server.
+And to use this data to start the server.

+**Note:** We need to load the missing variables but not update the existing ones.

 ```
 package main